Weil-\'{e}tale cohomology and duality for arithmetic schemes in negative weights: Comparison with the complex of Flach and Morin

 \begin{proposition} Let $X$ be a proper, regular arithmetic scheme, and $n < 0$.
 Assume Conjecture $\mathbf{L}^c (X_\et, n)$.
 Then the Weil-\'{e}tale complex $R\Gamma_\Wc (X, \ZZ(n))$ defined above in {\rm \S\ref{sec:RGamma-Wc}} is isomorphic to the corresponding complex defined in {\rm \cite{Flach-Morin-2018}}. \end{proposition}

-From now on we tacitly assume Conjecture $\mathbf{L}^c (X_\et, n)$, which is also equivalent to the assumptions on motivic cohomology in \cite{Flach-Morin-2018} (see Proposition~\ref{prop:Lc-Xet-n-vs-L-Xet-d-n}).
+From now on we tacitly assume Conjecture $\mathbf{L}^c (X_\et, n)$, which is also equivalent to the assumptions on motivic cohomology in \cite{Flach-Morin-2018} (see Proposition~\ref{prop:equivalent-conjectures}).
 Flach and Morin consider the case of a proper and regular arithmetic scheme $X$ of equal dimension $d$.
-In this case, we can use the isomorphism \eqref{eqn:Zc(n)-vs-Z(d-n)} to reformulate their constructions in terms of complexes $\ZZ^c (n)$.
+In this case, we follow \cite[Remark 3.11]{Flach-Morin-2018} to reformulate their constructions in terms of complexes $\ZZ^c (n)$.

 Moreover, they work with the Artin--Verdier \'{e}tale topos $\overline{X}_\et$, whose definition and basic properties can be found in \cite[\S 6]{Flach-Morin-2018}.
 They consider a morphism

 defined in a similar way to our $\alpha_{X,n}$ (Definition~\ref{def:RGamma-fg}) using a duality similar to our Theorem~\ref{theorem-I}.